palantir/gradle-baseline/README.md

 apply plugin: 'com.palantir.baseline-idea'
 ```

+- Run ``./gradlew baselineUpdateConfig`` to download the latest config files
+and extract them to .baseline/
 - Any subsequent ``./gradlew build`` invokes Checkstyle and FindBugs as part of the build and test tasks (if the
 respective baseline-xyz plugins are applied).
 - The ``eclipse`` and ``idea`` Gradle tasks generate projects pre-configured with Baseline settings: